JonnyBanana/MAC_Donalds/README.md

 -line 37 e 43 (FUCK) must be change with your network name

--line 42 the complete path of the registry key you nedd to change the MAC adress
+-line 42 the complete path of the registry key you need to change the MAC adress

 full explanation here: